 360Suite compares execution times of identical reports run on-premise and in the cloud to identify performance issues.

 360Suite HTML 5 live monitoring also helps the BOBJ administrator troubleshoot the issues to identify the source(s) and develop a remediation plan.
 Business Objects lacks tools to monitor execution times, making 360Suite the obvious solution.
+A recent white paper explains how 360Suite extends the reach of performance testing software to all components of the Business Objects platform and generates crystal-clear outputs needed to ensure an optimal end-user experience at the lowest possible cost.

 Highlight Differences in Document Processing Times Between Cloud and On-Premise